Utopiancapitalist/utopiancapitalist.github.io/Philosophy and Politics.md

 ---
-layout: home
+layout: page
-title: News Feed
+title: Philosophy and Politics
-permalink: /News/
+permalink: /Philpol/
 ---

 The Utopian Capitalist collects news articles from a variety of finance and political sources, including the Financial Times, Wall Street Journal, and the New York Times.